 List of Generic Travel Documents

 - Passport (ideally with over 6 months left before it expires)

 - Children need their OWN passports, including babies (Learn how to apply for a babies first passport)

 - Driving licence (in date and pink card only) You need this for EVERYONE who will be driving.

 - If you’re hiring a car, you might need a code.
 Get one HERE

 - Personal travel insurance valid for the country or countries you are visiting and also the activities you will be doing!
-I never did find out if toboggan runs were covered!!
+I never did find out if toboggan runs or dangling off the CN Tower were covered!!

 - Pet passport and details of injections

 - Travel details- ferry/ flight booking details etc